WeblateOrg/weblate/docs/vcs.rst

 .. note::

-    The corresponding private SSH key can not currently have a password, so make sure it is well protected.
+    The corresponding private SSH key can not currently have a password, so ensure it is well protected.

 .. hint::